 Upfront advertising contracts have been a cornerstone of traditional TV advertising since they were first introduced in the 1960s.
-Historically upfronts have been crucial for the television industry because it allowed advertisers to get preferential pricing, and programmers to better forecast their revenue.
+Historically upfronts have been crucial for the television industry because they allowed advertisers to get preferential pricing, and programmers to better forecast their revenue.

 Recent events like the loss of live sports, Hollywood production delays, and a broader shift in consumer viewing habits have led to many advertisers pulling out of their upfront contracts.
 Historically in quarters when upfront cancellations have been permitted the average pullback has been between 3-4%, but MediaPost estimates that advertisers will cut around 25% of their network TV commitments in Q3.